CHAPTER 10

 "In the Playboy philosophy, love is getting; it means getting what one can out of another person, using the other person as an object for love.
 It means grasping and holding and satisfying oneself by using another.
 And when he is through with that person, well fine, she’s been used . . ..up.
 That’s it.
 When there is no more nectar in the flower, the bee must flit to the next, and the next, and then to the one after that.
 Hollywood has taught this too, not only by film but also by the way in which so many of the stars themselves have been notorious flower flitters" (The Christian Counselor’s Manual, by Jay E. Adams, p.
 150).

 Playboy emphasizes sex, of course; but the basic philosophy extends into all human relationships.
 The life of self (living for self, pleasing self, fulfilling the desires of self, putting self before others) is based upon the sinful proposition that it is more blessed to receive than to give.
 What did our Lord Jesus Christ say (Acts 20:35)?
-"It is ______________________________________________________ Is true love concerned with GETTING or is it concerned with GIVING?
+"It is ____________________________________________________________________ Is true love concerned with getting or is it concerned with giving?
 Complete the following verses:

-1. JOHN 3:16 – For God so loved the world that He ___________ His only begotten Son..
+1. John 3:16 – For God so loved the world that He ___________ His only begotten Son.

-2. GALATIANS 2:20 – . . .
+2. Galatians 2:20 – . . .
 I live by the faith of the Son of God, who loved me, and __________ Himself for me.

-3. EPHESIANS 5:2 – And walk in love, as Christ also hath loved us, and hath ______ Himself for us.
+3. Ephesians 5:2 – And walk in love, as Christ also hath loved us, and hath ________________ Himself for us.

-4. EPHESIANS 5:25 – Husbands, love your wives, even as Christ loved the church, and _____ Himself for it.
+4. Ephesians 5:25 – Husbands, love your wives, even as Christ loved the church, and ____________ Himself for it.

-5. ROMANS 12:20 – Therefore if thine enemy hunger, feed him; if he thirst, _________ him drink. (compare Matthew 5:44).
+5. Romans 12:20 – Therefore if thine enemy hunger, feed him; if he thirst, ___________ him drink. (compare Matthew 5:44).

-THEREFORE, love is primarily concerned with G___________________ !!
+Therefore, love is primarily concerned with G___________________ !

 2. GIVING – I must give of myself for the sake of the other person.
 I am concerned not about what I can get from this person but what I can give to this person.